SergiuBabin/batch-ingestion/README.md

 ## Running the App DEV Environment:

-The endpoint for **itss-batch-ingestion** is not exposed for the public, therefore you need to access DEV Kubernetes container and obtain a list of PODs by running:
+The endpoint for **batch-ingestion** is not exposed for the public, therefore you need to access DEV Kubernetes container and obtain a list of PODs by running:

 `kubectl get pods --namespace=backbase`